 Multiple Halloween-related posts went viral.
 At times I would get 6,000 pageviews a day and my highest ever daily pageview rate was 8,600!

-Here are some posts you might find helpful on blogging strategy:
+Here are some posts you might find helpful:

 - The Tool That Gets Me 1,000 Pageviews a Day from Google and Pinterest

 - 5 Secret Buying Signals That Can Help You Make More Money Blogging

 - 4 SEO Strategies That Increased My Blog’s Organic Traffic 588%!

 This post may contain affiliate links for your convenience.
 That means that if you make a purchase, I will receive a small commission at no extra cost to you.
 I only recommend products or services that I fully believe in and use myself.
 Read more here.

 Here are all the ways my blog made money this month:

 - Amazon – $372.43

 - Tailwind – $1 (ermahgerd one whole derlehr)

 - Tasty Pins – $8.70